simoneruffini/MELA/README.md

 significant digits of AMOUNT , completing the shift operation

 ### T2 Logic Unit
-The T2 logic unit is able to perform five logical operations with just five NAND gates.
+The T2 logic unit is able to perform five logical operations (AND, NAND, OR, NOR and XOR) with just five NAND gates.
 ![T2 Logic Unit](doc/images/logic.jpg)

 ## Dependencies